MANDYTSANG007/Connections/README.md

 ## Getting Started

 This application requires Node.js, Express.js, and Mongoose packages.
 Download the files and install dependencies.
-To seed data to your database, run node utils/seed.
+Seed data to your database by running node utils/seed.

 ## Built With